ryepup/advent-of-code-2021/README.md

   just give enough primitives that the "how" also feels simple/obvious.
 There were a few times I wanted something like `sum(map.Values())` and ended up with a `for` loop.
 Writing a `.Values` function can't be done generically (yet!), and isn't really worth writing over the obvious `for` loop.
 If it were there I'd use it, but adding it doesn't feel right

+### Day 7

+- you can't add use the receiver to methods to any "basic or unnamed type"; no C# style extension methods on built-ins
+- get errors writing to maps concurrently, but not slices... unless I was just getting lucky
+- built-in benchmarking tools are nice; wish the unit of measure was a little more useful.
+I have no perspective on how long a nanosecond is, and was constantly multiplying to get to a unit I understood
+- goroutines are cool, but for loops are faster.
+I think it might be like C# `Task`s, where you really only use it when there's a network hop or something _really_ intense
+- locking primitives are pretty standard, `defer` helps with some of the juggling.
+Some scary docs like "A Mutex must not be copied after first use" that I could see creating some subtle bugs with as much implicit copying is going on